Ab Dekh Khuda Kya Karta Hai: Broadcast

 Ab Dekh Khuda Kya Karta Hai premiered on 7 August 2018.
-Ab Dekh Khuda Kya Karta Hai aired a weekly episode on every Tuesday succeeding Silsilay, starting from its premiere date, with time slot of 8:00 pm.
+Ab Dekh Khuda Kya Karta Hai aired a weekly episode on every Tuesday succeeding Silsilay, starting from its premiere date, with the time slot of 8:00 pm.

 Digital release and streaming service

-Ab Dekh Khuda Kya Karta Hai was also uploaded on YouTube alongside its airing on TV, but in 2020, Geo Network removed all its episodes from YouTube and the series had no episodes available there.
+Ab Dekh Khuda Kya Karta Hai was also uploaded on YouTube alongside its airing on TV, and all episodes are available there.
 It is also available on Indian streaming platform Zee5.